DreamTeamMobile/Xamarin.AntMedia.Samples/README.md

 The MIT License (MIT).

 #### **CRITICAL thing about SDK** It Does Not Support Any Simulator build for now, also .Forms library should build for .netstandard2.1
-will be added netstandard2.0 and simulators suppurt in the nearest week
+will be added netstandard2.0 and simulators support in the nearest week

 ## Contact
 contact@dreamteam-mobile.com